artem-korolev/arch-on-zfs/HIBERNATE.md

 ## Failure to allocate memory

 It does not matter how large is your swap.
-It may fail even when swap has enough free space in swap.
+It may fail even when swap has enough free space.
 Guess why??? ...
 Yep - fragmentation.
 It seems it tries to allocate contiguous space in swap.

 So.
 Very sad, Right?
 2025 already on the street, but Linux still has so